 There are many things that may attract ants to food, but it’s mostly because of what they need to survive.

 For example, ants are attracted to sweets because of sugar which they use for energy.
 They can also be attracted to salt, which they use to maintain water balance and nerve function.

 Summary: How Do Ants Find Food?

-Ants find food by sending out worker ants to forage around the vicinity of their nests.
-From there, these worker ants use their amazing sense of smell to detect and locate food sources.
+To summarize, ants find food by sending out worker ants to forage.
+These worker ants travel long distances and use their sense of smell to locate food sources.